 - SUPPORT – You want the mattress to hold you in proper alignment from head to toe, so you don’t wake up with a back ache.

 - COMFORT – You don’t want the mattress to cause pressure to your body, which causes tossing and turning, which means you wake up tired.

 If you can find a mattress that keeps you in proper alignment while not causing any pressure to your body, you’ve found a good mattress for you.
 There are some other minor factors to look for.
 They include:

-b) Temperature – You want the surface of the bed to be similar to your skin temperature.
-If a mattress is too warm (or sometimes even too cold), that can interrupt your sleep
+Temperature – You want the surface of the bed to be similar to your skin temperature.
+If a mattress is too warm (or sometimes even too cold), that can interrupt your sleep.
+This is called thermoneutrality.